akeneo/pim-helpcenter/content/md/imports-exports/automate-imports-and-exports.md

 1. Select the profile you would like to automate
 1. Click `Edit` in the top right corner
 1. Click `Properties`
-1. Under "Connection", select `SFTP`
+1. Under "Connection", select any choice from the dropdown list.
+For instance: `SFTP`
 ![Select a connection type](../img/Automation_connection_type.png)
 1. Fill in all mandatory fields: `Filepath`, `Host`, `Port`, `Login` and `Password`
 ![Fill in all fields](../img/Automation_SFTP_configured.png)